Dvlv/blog/blog-beginner-silverblue.md

 - Copy that to `~/.local/share/applications`.
 - Edit that file and change any lines beginning with `Exec=` to run the command from inside the relevant toolbox.
     - For example, if the line is `Exec=inkscape` and your toolbox is `graphics`, change the line to `Exec=toolbox run -c graphics inkscape`

+### How do I add Gnome Extensions?

+You can either:

+- Layer the extensions with `rpm-ostree`.
+You can search the Fedora repos for `gnome-shell-extension` to see what's available.
+- Install the <a href="https://flathub.org/apps/com.mattjakeman.ExtensionManager">Extension Manager</a> flatpak, and use it to find and install extensions.

 ## Glossary